Ted Greene

-Theodore Greene (September 26, 1946 – July 23, 2005) was an American fingerstyle jazz guitarist, columnist, session musician and educator in Encino, California.
+Theodore Greene (September 26, 1946 – July 23, 2005) was an American fingerstyle guitarist, columnist, session musician and educator based in Encino, California.

 Career

 Greene began his own guitar studies at the age of 11, and was an accomplished player while still in high school, occasionally collaborating with local rock and R&B bands.
-He briefly studied accounting at California State University, Northridge, but dropped out to devote his time to music.
+He briefly studied accounting at California State University, Northridge, but dropped out to devote more time to music.